 They must eat carbohydrates from vegetables (such as leafy green veggies) or fruit, which are low glycemic index foods.

 This is especially evident with the inclusion of processed fats, oils, and sweeteners in the Paleo and Keto “rule books.

 Both eliminate grains and legumes

 Both paleo and keto dieters avoid grains and legumes.
 These two diets are similar in that they eliminate carbohydrates.
-However, Paleo dieters believe that humans didn’t eat grains or legumes until much later in history than keto dieters do.
-Paleo dieters believe that grains and legumes are unhealthy because they contain antinutrient compounds.
-Keto dieters believe that grains are unhealthy because they are high in carbs.
+However, Paleo dieters believe that humans didn’t eat grains or legumes until much later in history than keto dieters.
+Paleo dieters believe grains and legumes are unhealthy because they contain antinutrient compounds.
+Keto dieters believe that grains are harmful because they are high in carbs.